IN-PERSON

 Mitie

 IT Leaders today face lofty expectations and a changing set of skills necessary to be successful.
 They are expected to manage high levels of ambiguity, align with corporate objectives, adopt game changing AI and the list goes on.
 How should CIOs ensure they are tackling their long list of priorities at speed, while ensuring customer centricity?
-Join Cijo Joseph, CTDO and Jasmine Hudson, formerly Chief People Officer, at Mitie, now Chief People Officer at Butternut Box, as they share how their effective partnership has led to the successful rollout of AI initiatives across the organisations, and the power such partnerships have on business outcome and customer satisfaction.
-Specifically, Cijo and Jasmine will share:
+Join Cijo Joseph, CTDO he shares how effective partnership with HR has led to the successful rollout of AI initiatives across the organisations, and the power such partnerships have on business outcome and customer satisfaction.
+Specifically, Cijo will share:

 • Mitie’s AI journey, and how the IT and People function have worked together to drive business outcome